vanruc/todoApp/README.md

 	<iconStyleClass>fa fa-users</iconStyleClass>
 	<bizKey expression="{user.contact.name}"/>
 ```
-##### attributes
+##### Attributes
-Each document normally has multiple attributes, they can be different data type, and how it gendered in the view also can different in some way.
-Please refer to this link https://skyvers.github.io/skyve-dev-guide/documents/#attributes to understand about attribute type.
+Each document normally has multiple attributes, which can be of different data types, and how it renders in the view can also be different.
+Please refer to this link https://skyvers.github.io/skyve-dev-guide/documents/#attributes to understand about attribute types.

-In this Tutorial, for `Staff` document we will have the attributes like below:
+In this Tutorial, for the `Staff` document we will have the attributes below:

 | Attribute name | Data Type - length | Description                   |
 |----------------|--------------------|-------------------------------|